Frank

 The total runtime of Frank is 95 minutes (1h 35m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.9/10, and global collection metrics, Frank stands as a successful venture for the creators.
-It remains an essential piece of the 2014 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.9/10, and global performance metrics, Frank is classified as a HIT.
+It remains an essential part of the 2014 cinematic calendar.

 Frequently Asked Questions